-Under these rules, minimum requirements are established for both the quantity and quality of capital held by banking organizations.
-RJF, Raymond James Bank, and TriState Capital Bank are required to maintain minimum leverage ratios (defined as tier 1 capital divided by adjusted average assets), as well as minimum ratios of tier 1 capital, common equity tier 1 ("CET1"), and total capital to risk-weighted assets.
-Failure to meet minimum capital requirements could initiate certain mandatory, and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on our financial results.
+Under these rules, requirements are established for both the quantity and quality of capital held by banking organizations.
+RJF, Raymond James Bank, and TriState Capital Bank are required to maintain leverage ratios (defined as tier 1 capital divided by adjusted average assets), as well as ratios of tier 1 capital, common equity tier 1 ("CET1"), and total capital to risk-weighted assets.
+Failure to meet these capital requirements could initiate certain mandatory, and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on our financial results.

-Current Basel III rules permit us to make an election to exclude most components of accumulated other comprehensive income ("AOCI") when calculating common equity tier 1 capital, tier 1 capital, and total capital.
+Current Basel III rules permit us to make an election to exclude most components of accumulated other comprehensive income ("AOCI") when calculating common equity tier 1 capital, tier 1 capital and total capital.
 We have elected the AOCI opt-out for regulatory capital purposes and therefore exclude certain elements of AOCI, including gains/losses on our available-for-sale securities portfolio, from our capital calculations.

-On July 27, 2023, U.S. banking regulators issued proposed rules that, if enacted, would result in changes to regulations applicable to bank holding companies, including higher capital requirements and eliminating the AOCI opt-out election, which could reduce our regulatory capital ratios in the future.
-Under the proposed rule, if enacted, there would be a three-year transition period for the elimination of the AOCI opt-out election.
-We are evaluating these proposals, most of which would apply to us if our average total consolidated assets for four consecutive calendar quarters exceeded \$100 billion, to assess their potential impact to our businesses and strategies.
+On July 27, 2023, U.S. banking regulators issued proposed rules that, if enacted, would result in changes to regulations applicable to bank holding companies, including higher capital requirements and eliminating the AOCI opt-out election.
+These proposed rules, most of which would apply to us once we are classified as a category IV bank holding company, and any revisions to the proposals could reduce our regulatory capital ratios in the future and may negatively impact our business, including through increased costs related to compliance at the time such regulations become applicable to us.

-The following table presents the minimum Basel III regulatory capital ratios we must satisfy to avoid limitations on capital distributions and discretionary bonus payments, which include a capital conservation buffer of 2.5%.
-These ratios are different than the ratios required for capital adequacy purposes or to be "well-capitalized."
-See Note 21 - Regulatory Capital Requirements of our Q3 2024 Form 10-Q.
+The following table presents the Basel III regulatory capital ratios we must satisfy to avoid limitations on capital distributions and discretionary bonus payments, which include a capital conservation buffer of 2.5%.
+These ratios are different than the ratios required for capital adequacy purposes or to be "well-capitalized".
+See Note 24 - Regulatory Capital Requirements of our 2024 Form 10-K.

-Basel III Minimum Regulatory Capital Ratios
+Basel III Required Regulatory Capital Ratios